TelerikAcademy/JavaScript-Applications/Topics/08. Unit Testing Basics/README.md

 # Testing with Mocha
 - Mocha is the new kid on the block
-  - Open source framework, introduces in 2012
+  - Open source framework, introduced in 2012
   - Can run in both the browser and on Node.js
   - Plugins for test syntax, spies, etc…
 - Mocha has the following features: